What Is Swing Trading?

 Opportunity is present in many different markets around the world, through the trade of a vast number of products.
 Common targets for swing traders are corporate stocks, assorted futures contracts and currencies.
 Each variety of financial instrument requires distinct planning as items such as contract expiration, rollover and margin requirements are specific to the asset being traded.

-However, there are several characteristics exhibited by an ideal instrument for this type of approach:
+There are several characteristics exhibited by an ideal instrument for this type of approach:

-- Asset liquidity: Asset liquidity refers to the ability of an asset to be readily converted into cash.
+Asset liquidity refers to the ability of an asset to be readily converted into cash.
 Because swing trading deals in relatively short-term durations, items that are not openly traded on a public market, or have substantial fees associated with "cashing out," are not viable options.
 Financial instruments that are quickly and cheaply converted to cash are required.

-- Market participation: Frequently traded products supply the market liquidity necessary for efficiently entering and exiting swing trades.
+Frequently traded products supply the market liquidity necessary for efficiently entering and exiting swing trades.
 High traded volumes and open interest are two indications of robust market participation.

-- Volatility: Aside from sustaining a profit, the objective of swing trading is to capitalise on market moves that are larger than those typically experienced on intraday time frames.
+Aside from sustaining a profit, the objective of swing trading is to capitalise on market moves that are larger than those typically experienced on intraday time frames.
 In order to justify the risk assumed by the longer duration and overnight holding period, a greater reward must be possible.
 Markets in a compressional or rotational phase are not ideal as there is simply not enough pricing volatility to generate an adequate gain.

 Assigning the parameters of the trade is the second crucial part of the process.
 There are several key aspects of a swing trade that must be defined before entering the market:

-- Trade selection: Technical indicators, algorithms or discretionary criteria are often used to identify a trade setup and define market entry.
+Technical indicators, algorithms or discretionary criteria are often used to identify a trade setup and define market entry.

-- Money management: This may be the most important contributor to profitability.
+This may be the most important contributor to profitability.
 A comprehensive money management plan must be in place in order to preserve profit from unwarranted risk.
 For a swing trading approach, the plan needs to clearly define the risk vs. reward scenario for each trade setup.

-- Trade management: In an attempt to promote consistent behaviour within the marketplace, order types used to define market entry, profit targets and stop losses must be clear before the trade is initiated.
+In an attempt to promote consistent behaviour within the marketplace, order types used to define market entry, profit targets and stop losses must be clear before the trade is initiated.
 Because the duration of a swing trade is measured in days, there is often time to make planned alterations to management parameters.

 After an opportunity is recognised, an ideal candidate is chosen and a comprehensive trading plan is in place, it is time to enter the market.
 Although the success or failure of a specific trade is sometimes unclear, the process behind its initiation must be sound to ensure longevity in the marketplace.